Loading...

 Reimagining Surgery for Rural Needs: Robotics Teleoperation (2025-2026)

-In North Carolina, 92% of counties currently have a shortage of health professionals.
-This shortage affects over 2 million residents and is projected to widen over time, exacerbating disparities in healthcare access.
-As a direct consequence of this shortage, many patients in rural regions are denied access to modern surgical techniques that, while safer and more accurate, require specially trained clinicians.
+In North Carolina, 92% of counties have a shortage of healthcare professionals.
+This affects over two million residents, a number that is projected to increase over time, exacerbating disparities in healthcare access.
+Many patients in rural regions have difficulty accessing modern surgical techniques that require specially trained clinicians.

 Timing